The Ronettes: Rise to prominence with Phil Spector

-Decline in popularity
+Decline, final performances and breakup

 After the success of "Walking in the Rain", the Ronettes' popularity had clearly begun to wane.
 In February 1965, Philles Records released the group's next single, "Born to Be Together", which only reached number 52 on the Billboard 100.
 Over the course of the next year, the Ronettes recorded a song catalog which, once completed, Phil Spector refused to release.
 Many attribute this to his insecurities and growing love for Ronnie.
 As the popularity of the group rose, their relationship grew deeper, and soon they were living together.
-Spector allegedly did not want the Ronettes to become too popular, in fear they would one day outshine him, perhaps explaining why he did not release recordings the Ronettes were contractually obligated to make.
-This allowed for the Motown group the Supremes to eclipse them to become the most popular female group of the time.
+Spector allegedly did not want the Ronettes to become too popular, fearing they would one day outshine him, perhaps explaining why he did not release recordings the Ronettes were contractually obligated to make.
+This allowed the Motown group the Supremes to eclipse them to become the most popular female group of the time.

 Some recorded yet unreleased songs include: "Paradise", "Everything Under the Sun", and "I Wish I Never Saw the Sun Shine".
-All three have since been covered by among others, the Shangri-Las, the Supremes, and Ike & Tina Turner.
-Regrettably, Spector's choice was to not release the Spector/ Jeff Barry/ Ellie Greenwich song "Chapel of Love", initially recorded by the Ronettes in early 1964.
-By the time their version finally was released, another recording by The Dixie Cups had gained attention.
+All three were later covered by, among others, the Shangri-Las, the Supremes, and Ike & Tina Turner.
+Spector's choice was to not release the Spector/ Jeff Barry/ Ellie Greenwich song "Chapel of Love", initially recorded by the Ronettes in early 1964.
+By the time their version finally was released, another recording by the Dixie Cups had gained attention.
 "We thought it was such a great record that we practically begged [Phil Spector] to put it out," Ronnie Spector later wrote.
 "Then the Dixie Cups' version came out, and it was a smash!
 It was so depressing."

 In June 1965, the Ronettes' next single, "Is This What I Get For Loving You?", was released, becoming a minor hit, reaching only number 75 on the Billboard 100.
 However, the song proved popular for TV appearances on Hullabaloo, Hollywood A Go-Go, and Shivaree.
 The Ronettes failed to achieve another Top 10 hit, while the Supremes scored their fifth consecutive number-one song with "Back in My Arms Again".
 Some have attributed the decline of their popularity partially to Phil Spector's unenthusiastic promotions of the Ronettes, possibly from insecurities stemming from his intimate relationship with Ronnie.